syl22-00/pocketsphinx.js/README.md

     $ cmake -DEMSCRIPTEN=1 -DCMAKE_TOOLCHAIN_FILE=path_to_emscripten/cmake/Platform/Emscripten.cmake ..
     $ make

 This generates `pocketsphinx.js`.
-At this point, optimization level is hard-coded, so modify `CMakeLists.txt` directly if you would like to change it.
+At this point, optimization level and other compilation parameters are hard-coded, so modify `CMakeLists.txt` directly if you would like to change them.

 ## 2.b Compilation with custom models and dictionary